Skip to main content

 " The Prince is here to see you."

 " I am the youngest son of the Emperor of Magadha, General of Ujjaini Nagar, Rajkumar Ashoka.
-I would like to marry your daughter Asandhimitra.
+I would like to marry your daughter, Devi.
 Wasn't that your name?"
 He pointed at the girl.
-The happy family readily agreed but she was no ordinary girl.
+The happy family readily agreed, but she was no ordinary girl.

 " No, Your Highness, I cannot marry you.
 My father agrees out of fear of you killing us.
 I do not fear the truth."

-" We are Buddhist.
+" We are Buddhists.
 We preach and believe in peace.
 You are a Kshatriya Hindu."

 " I can try peace."
 Ashoka's tone was arrogant.